Global existence and convergence to pressure waves in nonlinear fluid-structure interaction: Introduction

-The ``complete'' standard system of fluid-structure interaction is of free-boundary type, where the fluid domain $\OF$ changes with $\xi$.
-The literature on this and related systems is extensive.
-We refer to \cite{Boulakia2007, CS2005, CS2006, KT2012, LR2014, MMNRT2022, GH2016, IKLT2017, AB2015, MRR2020, RV2014, GHL2019, MC2015, Schwarzacher2020, Schwarzacher2021} and references therein for results on the existence and uniqueness of weak and strong solutions to the complete system in three or less dimensions, and on important related models as in the case of elastic shells, nonlinear elasticity and compressible fluids.
+We refer to \cite{Boulakia2007,CS2005,KT2012,IKLT2017,AB2015,RV2014,KO2023,KO2024,BKS2024} for results on the existence and uniqueness of weak and strong solutions to the full system \eqref{eq:fullsystem-1} in two and three spatial dimensions.
+To our knowledge, global existence of solutions of \eqref{eq:fullsystem-1} (even for small data), is not known.

+Global existence for \eqref{eq:fullsystem-1} was obtained in the case of additional damping of the elastic structure: In \cite{IKLT2017,KO2023,KO2024}, global existence of solutions for small data and exponential convergence to the rest state is shown with the Lamé equations replaced by a wave equation with damping $\alpha\dot{\xi}$, for $\alpha>0$.
+Due to the fact that pressure waves also solve \eqref{eq:fullsystem-1}, see Remark \ref{rem:pwsolve11}, it is clear that no analogous result holds for the undamped system.
+In \cite{BKS2024}, global existence of weak solutions is established for a system correpsonding to \eqref{eq:fullsystem-1} in the nonlinear viscoelastic case, using variational methods.

-In \cite{BGT2019}, see also \cite{RV2014} and \cite{GHL2019}, it was recently shown that the complete system without additional damping admits local strong solutions that preserve initial regularity over time.
-This gives rise to the hope of finding global strong solutions, in particular for small data.
-Our system is much simpler in that it linearizes the fluid domain change and only keeps the convective nonlinearity.
-We thus need less regularity for solving the coupled problem and for realizing the full interaction at the boundary.
-From a modelling point of view, our simplification could be justified in that we transfer the principle of \emph{geometric linearization }underlying the assumption of linear elasticiy, cf.\@ \cite{Haupt}, to the fluid domain.
-On the other hand, the non-trivial long-term asymptotic solutions in (\ref{ulong}), (\ref{xilong}) would also solve the complete system, as for $u=0$, the fluid domain does not change.
-Our results are thus a first step also towards characterizing and separating the difficulties for the complete system.
+In \cite{BGT2019}, see also \cite{RV2014} and \cite{GHL2019} for related methods, it was shown that the full system \eqref{eq:fullsystem-1} without additional damping admits local strong solutions that preserve initial regularity over time.
+This gives rise to the hope of finding global strong solutions for small data.
+System \eqref{eq:nonlin_system} is simpler to analyse, in particular due to the fact that the dynamics and regularity of the interface $\partial\OS$ are not an issue.
+At the same time, the structural difficulty of a parabolic-hyperbolic-type coupling, some of the non-linearity of System \eqref{eq:fullsystem-1} and the non-trivial long-time behaviour remains.
+In this sense, our results are a first step towards analysing the undamped system \eqref{eq:fullsystem-1} for large times.

+Important related models concern the interaction with elastic shells, elastic beams, compressible or inviscid fluids.
+We refer to \cite{CS2006,LR2014,MMNRT2022,GH2016,GHL2019,MC2015,KT2024,AKT2025,BKS2024compressible,MRR2020} and references therein.